9 Different Types of Geckos in Australia

 This reptile is widespread in Australia and parts of Africa.
 They have a light brown color with dark spots on the body.

-This gecko is a relatively small reptile in comparison to some other pet species, reaching a maximum length of about 4 inches.
+This gecko is a relatively small reptile compared to some other pet species, reaching a maximum length of about 4 inches.

 Marbled geckos mostly feed on small insects.
 These consist of anything that can fit in their mouth, such as silkworms and crickets.

-This kind of gecko can also consume fruit if there are no insects around.
+This kind of gecko can also consume fruit if no insects are around.

-If you want to own one of these geckos, ensure to always provide them with a continuous supply of crickets and other small insects.
+If you want to own one of these geckos, always provide them with a continuous supply of crickets and other small insects.

 Their food should also be small enough for them to eat without problems.